RQ

 Repairs & Maintenance6 min read1 April 2026

-A practical guide to house rewiring in the UK.
-Learn the warning signs of outdated electrics, what a full rewire costs, how long it takes, and whether a partial rewire could save you money.
+Warning signs of outdated electrics, what a full rewire costs, how long it takes, and whether a partial rewire could save you money.

 Outdated electrical wiring is one of the most serious - and most overlooked - safety hazards in UK homes.
 Around a third of UK housing stock was built before 1965, and many of those properties still have original or aging wiring that doesn't meet modern safety standards.
 A full rewire is disruptive and not cheap, but it's essential when the existing installation is no longer safe.